reshmabidikar/reshmabidikar.github.io/java8-features/java-8-lambda-expressions-explained.md

   - "java-interview-questions"
 ---

-You Java 8 introduced a new feature called lambda expressions.
+[Java 8](https://reshmabidikar.github.io/blog.html#java-8-new-features) introduced a new feature called lambda expressions.
 In this blog post, I will be explaining lambda expressions in detail.

 ## What are lambda expressions

 Lambda expressions are used to define anonymous functions, that is a function without a name.
 Lambda expressions and functional interfaces together help in writing clean code.
 A functional interface is nothing but an interface with a single method.
-In order to understand more about functional interfaces, you can refer to [this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.
+In order to understand more about functional interfaces, you can refer to [this](java-8-functional-interface.md) blog post.
 Lambda expressions can be used to implement functional interfaces.

 ## Lambda expression syntax